Followers

 b.
 If it's just a regular person, what does this voice add for this audience?
 Authenticity?
 Relatability?

-18. If the time period makes a difference, just quickly acknowledge that.
+18. If the time period makes a difference, acknowledge that.

 19. What is the most serious part of the speech/essay?
 Did the tone or topic shift?